doraorak/Spawn_debugserver/README.md

 keep in mind you can only use developer certificates to sign those apps.

-run the python script from powershell, this will create the debugserver and tell you the address/port then you can use:
+run the python script from powershell, this will create the debugserver and tell you the address/port & the PID of the app then you can use:

 >lldb
 >